 When to visit

 Best time to visitAnytime.
-Spring/ summer for wildflowers & butterflies.
-Autumn for fungi.
+Spring/summer for wildflowers & butterflies.
+Autumn for fungi and moths.

 About the reserve

 Escape to the peace and tranquility of Kingcombe Meadows and step back to a time when all farms teemed with wildlife.
-The nature reserve is managed as a working farm, grazed by cows & sheep, without the use of pesticides, artificial fertilisers and other modern agricultural practices.
+The nature reserve is managed as a working farm, grazed by cows, sheep and Exmoor ponies, without the use of pesticides, artificial fertilisers and other modern agricultural practices.
 The result is a patchwork of fields of unimproved flower-rich grassland, broken up by thick hedges, streams, ponds, ancient green lanes & wooded areas spreading up the valley either side of the River Hooke.
 This mosaic of habitats supports a wide range of wildlife.

 The thick, traditionally managed hedgerows are home to dormice, as well as providing highways for other mammals and invertebrates.
 Farmland birds, like yellowhammer and linnet, make their homes amongst these hedges and scrub patches.
 Their call now a rarer sound in the intensively managed land beyond.
 The ancient trees drip with epiphytic lichens, mosses and ferns.